 “My success as an administrator has come from listening to people and reacting in order to build a highly functional team,” he said.

-He retired from the company in 2009, when he joined UT Dallas to lead the Bioengineering Department, which collaborates with different schools within the University, and with UT Southwestern Medical Center and the University of Texas at Arlington.
+He retired from the company in 2009, when he joined UT Dallas to establish the Bioengineering Department, which collaborates with different schools within the University, and with UT Southwestern Medical Center and the University of Texas at Arlington.
 He is now a member of the Department of Systems Engineering.

 Vidyasagar speaks six languages: Telugu, Tamil, Hindi, English, French and Japanese, and is currently learning ancient Greek.

 The legacy of Cecil H. and Ida Green at The University of Texas at Dallas was to establish in Dallas a world-class cohort of faculty and students in the new domain of integrated interdisciplinary biomedical research.
 The resources and talents of UT Dallas and UT Southwestern are combined under the guidance of the two institutions’ Green Centers.
 Endowments were generated for faculty members whose research expertise lies at one of the interfaces between biomedical science and physical, mathematical, computational or engineering science, emphasizing in particular research that will create synergy with research at UT Southwestern.
 This chair was endowed in 1995, and Vidyasagar was appointed in September 2009.

 After 20 years as a professor, book author and researcher in control theory, robotics, and learning theory, Vidyasagar spent more than a decade working for the Indian government.
 During that period, his organization made a robot that could play chess – the first of its kind in India at the time.
 The group also created a 3-D virtual reality environment for simulation used to train fighter pilots.